neha-kay/Kiko-plus/_posts/2017-07-06-optimizing-bus-bookings-by-carrier.md

 __Avoid Megabus and aim for Boltbus (first choice) or Greyhound/Peter Pan.__

-Discount busses are _all_ likely to be late.
+Discount buses are _all_ likely to be late.
 That’s simply the nature of the sector.
-For every carrier, you’ll find hords of people who can attest to a late bus.
+For every carrier, you’ll find hordes of people who can attest to a late bus.

 Personally, when I’m tight on time, I never book Megabus and exclusively opt for Boltbus and maybe Greyhound/Peter Pan if the price difference is that great.
 In my experience, Megabus has had a delay (defined as any departure 30 minutes or later than the stated time) about 40% of the time, but does tend to have cheaper prices.
 With Boltbus, I've never had a departure that was more than 30 minutes late.
 Greyhound has been somewhere in the middle for me.

-#### If you have way oversized baggage or too many bags. . .
+#### If you have way over-sized baggage or too many bags. . .

 __Avoid Greyhound,Peter Pan, and Megabus, and opt for Boltbus.__